majuss/ecoevolpara/source/vms.rst

 qemu-system-x86_64		QEMU command
--nodefconfig			miau
+-nodefconfig			No default configuration
--machine accel=kvm 		nodefconf
--enable-kvm				enables the kvm acceleration
+-machine accel=kvm 		Sets the virtualization technology to KVM -enable-kvm				enables the kvm acceleration
 -m 2048M				amount of RAM you want to allocate to the VM -k de 					keyboard layout